Authors of section

 Introduction

-There is no doubt that the status of the soft-tissue wounding in open fractures is a crucial determinant of the outcome.
+There is no doubt that the status of soft-tissue wounding in open fractures is a crucial determinant of patient outcomes.

-Most research shows that the infection rate increases with the severity of the soft-tissue injury.
-Less important is the bony injury, provided that the bone that has been injured has a blood supply.
+Most research shows that infection rates increase with the severity of soft-tissue injuries.
+Bony injury is less important, provided that the injured bone retains a blood supply.

 Stanley Boyd